redhat-developer/vscode-didact/example/camelinaction/chapter1/cia2-chapter-1-v2.md

 To get a feel for modifying a Camel route yourself, why not add a log message?

-[Open the FileCopierWithCamel.java file](didact://?commandId=vscode.openFolder&projectFilePath=file-copy/src/main/java/camelinaction/FileCopierWithCamel.java&completion=Opened%20the%FileCopierWithCamel.java%20file "Opens the FileCopierWithCamel.java file in the created project"){.didact} and add the following in the `public void configure()` method at the end of the `from` line:
+[Open the FileCopierWithCamel.java file](didact://?commandId=vscode.openFolder&projectFilePath=file-copy/src/main/java/camelinaction/FileCopierWithCamel.java&completion=Opened%20the%FileCopierWithCamel.java%20file "Opens the FileCopierWithCamel.java file in the created project"){.didact} and add the following in the `public void configure()` method between the from and the to:

 ```java
     .log("Hello World!")